nimo-codes/Heart-Disease-Detector-Frontend-API-ML-/README.md

 # Heart Disease Predictor

 ## Overview
 Heart Disease Predictor is a web application that predicts the likelihood of heart disease based on various input parameters.
-It includes a FastAPI backend for making predictions and a frontend interface for user interaction.
+It includes a FastAPI backend for making predictions and a frontend interface for user interaction. try it? : URL: https://heart-disease-detector-5ykjaaunx-my-team70.vercel.app

 ## Features
 - Accepts user input data through a web form.
 - Predicts the likelihood of heart disease using a pre-trained machine learning model.
 - Stores prediction results and user input data in a MongoDB database.
 - Provides a simple frontend interface for users to interact with.
+- integration of fastapi for versetality

 ## Usage
 To run the project locally, follow these steps: